rafayshahood/adni-modif/README.md

     ![Architecture](./images/cm.png)
   - `CN` vs `AD` using the independent dataset OASIS:
     - MCC is 0.03; Recall is 0.14; Precision is 0.26

+## Next steps
+- ADNI GO for the independent evaluation
+- Visualization of image regions that constitute the highest impact on the classifier's prediction for one particular sample

 ## References:
 [1] Dwibedi, D., Aytar, Y., Tompson, J., Sermanet, P., & Zisserman, A. (2021).